 Home safety checklist

-We've provided some home safety tips to help prevent accidents at home.
+We've provided some home safety measures to help prevent accidents at home.

 It's the place you go to relax and retreat: your home.
-But a surprising number of accidents that require medical attention occur while the patients were at home.
-Here are some home safety measures to help prevent common household injuries.
+But a surprising number of accidents that require medical attention occur to people when they are at home.
+Here are some tips to help prevent common household injuries.

 Home safety tips for seniors